-English Holly will grow to be about 25 feet tall at maturity, with a spread of 12 feet.
-It has a low canopy with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
+Silver Variegated English Holly will grow to be about 30 feet tall at maturity, with a spread of 12 feet.
+It has a low canopy with a typical clearance of 2 feet from the ground, and should not be planted underneath power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 50 years or more.